 The biography features multiple testimonials, including from Dr. Dorothy I. Height, former president, National Council of Negro women, Barbara A. McKinzie, 27th International President of Alpha Kappa Alpha Sorority, Inc., and Louise A. Rice, 23rd International President of the Delta Sigma Theta Sorority, Inc. Nellie Quander’s life is an integral part of American history.
 It should be read by everyone.

-Welcome!
-The Quanders: Since 1684, an Enduring African-American Legacy was just released on January 29, 2021 and is now available for purchase.
+The Quanders: Since 1684, an Enduring African-American Legacy was released on January 29, 2021 and is available for purchase.
 Written and published by author and family historian, Judge Rohulamin Quander, this is the first detailed, historical account of the internationally known Quander family, one of the oldest documented African American families in the country with a 350 year lineage dating back to colonial Maryland.
 This new book is the first primary single source encapsulating this fascinating, multi-century story.